w3c-fedid/FedCM/README.md

 It is hard to know what that will exactly look like right now, but as a starting point, here is what it could look like.

-Instead of the low level `window.open` and listening to `window` events, one coule write at a high-level:
+Instead of the low level `window.open` and listening to `window` events, one could write at a high-level:

 ```javascript
 // This is just a possible starting point, largely TBD.